udacity/create-your-own-adventure/README.md

 will be difficult to read in the browser or on the command line, and changes will be harder to review.

+### A new story

+please give this story a new thought

 ### Blank Lines Between Options

 Insert blank lines between different options so that the options will be